Chris Capuano: Milwaukee Brewers

 On December 1, 2003, Capuano was traded to the Milwaukee Brewers (along with Craig Counsell, Lyle Overbay, Junior Spivey, Jorge de la Rosa and Chad Moeller) for Shane Nance, Richie Sexson and minor leaguer Noochie Varner.
 He made 17 starts for the Brewers in 2004 and was 6–8 with a 4.99 ERA.

 His 2005 season with the Brewers proved to be a break-out year as he posted 18 wins, the highest total for a Brewer since Teddy Higuera in 1987.
 He also led the National League in quality starts during the 2005 season.
 In 2006, Capuano continued his excellent pitching by taking over as the team's new ace with Ben Sheets injured and was named to the 2006 Major League Baseball All-Star Game as a replacement for Tom Glavine.
 Capuano, however, ended up with only 11 wins in 2006.

 Capuano started the 2007 season 5–0 and then the Milwaukee Brewers lost the next 22 games Capuano pitched in from May 12 to September 28.
 In June he hit his first major league home run against the Florida Marlins.

 Before the start of the 2008 season, he underwent Tommy John surgery for the second time in his career and missed the entire season.

 The Brewers non-tendered Capuano following the 2008 season, making him a free agent but re-signed him to a minor league deal shortly after.
-Before the start of the 2009 season Capuano had hoped to start live game pitching in mid May, but was limited to a handful of games in the Brewers rookie leagues.
+He was ultimately limited to just a handful of games in the Brewers rookie leagues as part of his rehab.
 After becoming a free agent at the end of the season, Capuano was re-signed to a minor league contract with the Brewers on November 23, 2009.